 When is the best time to come?
 Most people visit the monument in the winter.
 Spring and fall are also good times to visit, since daytime temperatures are fairly mild.
 Summers are extremely hot, with daytime temperatures well in excess of 100 degrees.

 Do you offer any tours?
 We offer guided tours to the Upper Cliff Dwelling.
-Click on the link for more information.
 The Lower Cliff Dwelling is self-guided.

 Will I see any snakes on the trail?
 It is possible; just give them the right-of-way.
 Most snake species at Tonto are non-venomous, but they should all be left alone.